By Alan W. Dowd, 7.9.18

-Add it all up, and the Pentagon and IC have their work cut out for them in protecting the nation, preserving our freedom and holding back the chaos—which is why those of us who are people of faith need to add one more item to the above to-do list: praying for our leaders and our world.
+Add it all up, and the Pentagon and IC have their work cut out for them in protecting the nation, preserving our freedom and holding back the chaos—which is why those of us who are people of faith need to add to one more item to the above to-do list: praying for our leaders and our world.

 We must never put our country ahead of our faith.
 However, it pays to recall that Paul urged people of faith to pray for “all those in authority that we may live peaceful and quiet lives.”
 Paul recognized that legitimate governments exist to promote order within and between nation-states, that God opposes chaos and that God’s crowning creation cannot flourish in chaos—or survive without some sort of refuge from the chaos.